cheng-zhongliang/bytetrace/README.md

 `bytetrace` is a light-weight dynamic tracer for linux packet drops.
 It helps you to locate the kernel function and reason for packet drops in a simple and efficient way.

+> [!NOTE]
+> IPV6 is not supported yet, but it will be added in the future.

 ## Features

 - Locate kernel packet drop reason and function